Dominic West: Advertising

 In 2009, West starred in a series of online films known as "The Carte Noire Readers".
 Made to promote French coffee brand Carte Noire, they consist of actors reading love scenes from a selection of sources and acting through the commitment of justice.
 West reads extracts from Pride and Prejudice by Jane Austen; Lady Chatterley's Lover by D.H.
 Lawrence; High Fidelity by Nick Hornby; The Age of Innocence by Edith Wharton; Life Class by Pat Barker; The Moment You Were Gone by Nicci Gerrard; and Something Childish But Very Natural by Katherine Mansfield.

-From October 2023, West started appearing as a banker in a series of television advertisements for Nationwide.
+From October 2023, West started appearing as an inept banker in a series of television advertisements for Nationwide.

-Charity
+Charity work

 West is a supporter of care charity Helen's Trust in response to their assistance to his mother prior to her death.

 He led Team Canada/Australia for Walking With The Wounded, a fundraising event for wounded soldiers.
 He trekked to the South Pole against Team UK (led by Prince Harry) and Team America (led by Alexander Skarsgård).
 A few days into the trek, it was decided that the competition part of the race would be cancelled due to hazardous terrain and weather conditions, so the teams combined forces and continued.
 Alongside Harry, Skarsgård and several wounded soldiers, West successfully made it to the South Pole on 13 December 2013.

 Personal life

 In 1998, West and his girlfriend, Polly Astor (daughter of Michael Astor), had a daughter named Martha.
 Years later, West rekindled his romance with Catherine FitzGerald, whom he had dated at university.
 The two married in Glin, County Limerick on 26 June 2010, and have four children together.
-The couple have hosted fox hunting at their Glin Castle home.
+The couple have hosted fox hunting at their home, Glin Castle.
 In 2024, West was appointed as the new ambassador of Julian House, a Bath based charity that supports vulnerable and at-risk individuals.

 Political views

 In August 2014, West was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-West is a supporter of fox hunting, and opposes attempts to ban it in the United Kingdom, stating he doesn't "really get the opposition to fox hunting".
+West is a supporter of fox hunting, and opposes attempts to ban it in the United Kingdom, stating he does not "really get the opposition to fox hunting."